rxv3774/WebCheckers/docs/DesignDoc.md

 At the current moment, we have the UI tier at 87% code coverage and 92% missed branches.
 The model tier is at 97% code coverage and 90% missed branches.
 The application tier is at 100% code coverage and the missed branches is at 100%.

+_"missed branches" refers to the lack of missed branches, so to say a tier has 100% missed branches means it does not miss any of the branches_

 ### Acceptance Testing
 Currently we have completed and passed all necessary acceptance criteria tests for